amunategui/amunategui.github.io/_posts/2014-10-22-binary-outcome-modeling.md

 </ul>
 <BR><BR>

-This is an introduction to modeling binary outcomes using the **caret** library.
+This is an introduction to modeling binary outcomes using the <a href='http://topepo.github.io/caret/index.html' target='_blank'>caret library</a>.
 A binary outcome is a result that has two possible values - true or false, alive or dead, etc.

 We're going to use two models: <a href="http://www.inside-r.org/packages/cran/gbm/docs/gbm" target="_blank">gbm (Generalized Boosted Models)</a> and <a href="http://www.inside-r.org/packages/glmnet" target="_blank">glmnet (Generalized Linear Models)</a>.
 Approaching a new data set using different models is one way of getting a handle on your data. **Gbm** uses boosted trees while **glmnet**  uses regression.
 <BR><BR>